 This artifact may have been used for teaching at the Department for the Astronomy & Astrophysics or at the David Dunlap Observatory.
 If the former, it was probably moved at some point to the Observatory for storage.
 The sphere was kept at the David Dunlap Observatory until 2009.
 Upon the sale of the Observatory, it was moved to the University of Toronto’s Department of Astronomy & Astrophysics at the St George Campus.
 In 2017 it was moved to a new storage location in McLennan Physical Laboratories.

-An advertisement for the instrument can be found in The Journal of Geography Vol. 14, 1915 (Issue 2), appearing on page 6 of this document.
-[19/09/19].
+An advertisement for the instrument can be found in The Journal of Geography Vol. 14, 1915 (Issue 2), appearing on page 6 of this advertising section of the Journal of Geography (1915) [19/09/19].
 This describes the instrument as “the only instrument having both map and slated earth globes mounted interchangeably in relation to sun rays and day circle” and “It is so clear that a child can understand, so accurate and complete that an educator finds instruction.”